- What is the Ethereum Dencun update?

 Main conclusions:

-• The Dencun update to Ethereum is the next major network update that the core developers decided to work on.
+- The Dencun update on Ethereum is the next major network upgrade that the core developers have decided to work on.

 What is the Ethereum Dencun update?

-The Dencun update to Ethereum is the next major step forward for the network, which the core developers decided to work on.
-Dencun, indicated on the roadmap Ethereum Foundation as “Surge”, is designed to increase the maximum number of transactions per second (GST) on the blockchain without compromising the security and ease of development of second-layer decentralized applications (DApps).
+The Dencun upgrade on Ethereum is the next big step forward for the network that core developers have decided to work on.
+Dencun, outlined in the roadmap Ethereum Foundation like "Surge", is designed to increase the maximum number of transactions per second (GST) on the blockchain without compromising the security and ease of development of second-layer decentralized applications (DApps).

 If you want to check the update progress, you can do this here.